 Regulatory Affairs Associate

-The Regulatory Affairs Associate works to support the Office of Clinical Research, and associated investigators and study teams.
-The Regulatory Affairs Associate is responsible for coordinating the regulatory and administrative requirements for conducting research, and will primarily be assigned to assist in regulatory management of multi-faceted, complex investigator-initiated treatment protocols.
-The role is expected to interface with other academic centers, NIH funded consortia, the Federal Drug Administration (FDA), and industry sponsors on highly sensitive and confidential projects.
+The Regulatory Affairs Associate works to support the Protocol Office and investigators associated with The Texas Children's Cancer and Hematology Centers (TXCH).
 This position supports all aspects of regulatory compliance for a specified portfolio of clinical trials.
-This support includes, but is not limited to, reviewing protocols and protocol related documents, submitting protocols to regulatory agencies and review committees, and ensuring successful navigation of approval processes for clinical research.
-This position requires expertise and understanding of multiple therapeutic indications and applicable regulations.
+This support includes, but is not limited to, reviewing protocols and protocol related documents, submitting protocols to regulatory agencies and review committees and ensuring successful navigation of approval processes for clinical research.
+This position requires an understanding of clinical research and applicable regulations.

 Baylor College of Medicine is an Equal Opportunity/Affirmative Action/Equal Access Employer.